 Coming from a background of classical piano and chamber music, Katya’s compositions ranges from solo piano to experimental electronic, from orchestral to folk, intuitively interacting with the visual element, and at times, contributing a necessary ingredient to storytelling.

 Katya is originally from Bishkek, Kyrgyzstan.
 In 2017, her musical score to “Song for the Nomad” directed and filmed by Ben Sturgulewski in Kyrgyzstan for DPS Cinematic won BEST SOUND at Kendal Mountain Film Festival.
+She has recently scored a National Geographic documentary “My dear Kyrgyzstan” directed by Noam Argov and Alex Pritz.

 She holds Masters Degree from the Manhattan School of Music in piano performance.
 After taking a course in Music Technology at the Juilliard, Katya was chosen to become a composer fellow at the Sundance Music and Sound Design Lab 2016 at Skywalker Ranch under top industry composers Oswaldo Golijov and George S. Clinton.